 A truncated Taylor series is frequently used to linearize a nonlinear function.
-Reader's will remember the series for the univariate case from calculus.
+Readers will remember from introductory calculus the Taylor series for a function of one variable.
 As a review, we present both Taylor's theorem and series, as well as quadratic and linear approximations to functions based on truncations of the series.
-Then we show the extension of the linear approximation to the multivariate cases using matrices.
+Then we show the extension of the liner approximation to a multivariate function using matrices.

-B.1 Taylor's Theorem and Series for the Univariate Case
+B.1 Taylor's Theorem and Series for a Function of a Single Variable

-If the function f and its first n derivatives f', f'', ..., $f^{(n)}$ are continuous on the interval [a, b] and if $f^{(n)}$ is differentiable on (a, b), then there exists a number $c{n+1}$ between a and b such that
+If the function f and its first n derivatives $f', f'', \ldots, f^{(n)}$ are continuous on the interval [a, b] and if $f^{(n)}$ is differentiable on (a, b), then there exists a number c{n+1} between a and b such that